growthcharts/tab10/README.md

 1.  the absolute predicted probability of some future event;
 2.  the position of the predicted probability relative to other people;
-3.  the uncertainty of the predicted probability;
+3.  the positive predictive value of the prediction;
-4.  the changes in probability of “doing nothing” versus “doing something”.
+4.  the effect of “doing nothing” versus “doing something”.

 Not every goal has yet been achieved.
 Most of the developments in the present package relate to points 2 and 3.